Scams targeting older adults are on the rise. In 2022, there were 88,262 complaints of fraud resulting in $3.1 billion in losses from people age 60+.

 In government impersonation scams (also known as government imposter scams), scammers call unsuspecting older adults and pretend to be from the Internal Revenue Service (IRS), Social Security Administration, or Medicare.
-They may say the victim has unpaid taxes and threaten arrest or deportation if they don’t pay up immediately.
-Or they may say Social Security or Medicare benefits will be cut off if the victim doesn’t provide personal identifying information.
+They may say the person has unpaid taxes and threaten arrest or deportation if they don’t pay up immediately.
+Or they may say Social Security or Medicare benefits will be cut off if the person doesn’t provide personal identifying information.
 This information can then be used to commit identity theft.

 Government imposters may demand specific forms of payment, such as a prepaid debit card, cash, or wire transfer.
-Using special technology, they often “spoof” the actual phone number of a government agency or call from the same zip code (202 for Washington, D.C., for example).
+Using special technology, they often “spoof” the actual phone number of a government agency or call from the same ZIP code (202 for Washington, D.C., for example).
 This can trick some people into thinking the caller is from a valid source.

 2. Sweepstakes and lottery scams

 The sweepstakes scam is one many people are familiar with.
 Here, scammers call an older adult to tell them they've won a lottery or prize of some kind.
 If they want to claim their winnings, the older adult must send money, cash, or gift cards up front—sometimes thousands of dollars' worth—to cover supposed taxes and processing fees.
-Scammers may impersonate well-known sweepstakes organizations (like Publishers Clearing House) to build trust among their victims.
+Scammers may impersonate well-known sweepstakes organizations (like Publishers Clearing House) to build trust among their targets.
 Of course, no prize is ever delivered.
 Sometimes, fraudsters are able to convince the older adult to send even more money by telling them their winnings will arrive soon.
-Many continue to call their victims for months and even years after defrauding them out of an initial sum of money.
+Many continue to call people for months and even years after defrauding them out of an initial sum of money.

 3. Robocalls and phone scams

 Robocalls take advantage of sophisticated, automated phone technology to dial large numbers of households from anywhere in the world.
 While there are legal uses for this technology, robocalls can also be used to carry out a variety of scams on trusting older adults who answer the phone.
-Some robocalls may claim that a warranty is expiring on the victim's car or electronic device, and payment is needed to renew it.
+Some robocalls may claim that a warranty is expiring on the person's car or electronic device, and payment is needed to renew it.
 Like with government impersonation calls, scammers often spoof the number from which they're calling to make it appear as if the call is from a reputed organization.

 One common robocall is the “Can you hear me?” call.
 When the older person says “yes,” the scammer records their voice and hangs up.
 The criminal then has a voice signature to authorize unwanted charges on items like stolen credit cards.

 Yet another popular phone scam is the "impending lawsuit" scam.
-In this case, the victim receives an urgent, frightening call from someone claiming to be from a government or law enforcement agency (like the police).
+In this case, someone receives an urgent, frightening call from someone claiming to be from a government or law enforcement agency (like the police).
 They are told if they don't pay a fine by a certain deadline, they will be sued or arrested for some made-up offense.